spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 As of March 2, 2021, however, the Spotlight version of the dashboard transitioned to using data from the U.S. Department of Health and Human Services.
 This was driven by the [announced retirement](https://covidtracking.com/analysis-updates/covid-tracking-project-end-march-7) of the Covid Tracking Project and that federal data on testing and hospitalization had improved considerably by this time.
 In future, more of the dashboard's data may be sourced directly from the federal government.
 Refer to the change log, at the bottom of this article, for more information about these changes.

-### Some websites are reporting different numbers than your numbers, why is that?
+### Some websites display different numbers than your numbers, why is that?

 Historically, since there has been no central repository for reliable COVID-19 data for the U.S., news outlets and analysts have taken divergent approaches to how they compile COVID-19 statistics, including where they source their numbers from, how they handle errors and data anomalies, and how they calculate certain metrics (like the testing 'positivity rate').